machinemessiah/tagify/README.md

 ## Motivation

-After years of failed attempts to organize my 10,000+ track collection, I built what every music lover actually needs: a way to tag, rate, and find music the way your brain thinks about it.
+After years of failed attempts to organize my 10,000+ track collection, I built what every lover of music needs: a way to tag, rate, and find music the way your brain thinks about it.

 ---